Ross74U/druid/README.md

 linux input methods, so this fork is just a rather hacky solution to that.

 No, I did not implement proper platform text handling for gtk.
-This was accomplished by hacking on a few generic traits only the gtk backend will use for handling gtk ime_preedit and ime_commit.
+This was accomplished by hacking on a few traits methods only the gtk backend will use for handling gtk ime_preedit and ime_commit.
 None-IME text input is still simulated.

 # Original Druid Readme